Who we are

 - Our Community House: A co-working space for the social sector, where data and creativity come together to catalyse social change

 The Our Community Group is evolutionary as well as revolutionary.
-We have a number of staged developments and product offerings.
 Our websites and our services are always changing.

 We want to help make it easy for people to join in, learn, celebrate, worship, plant trees, play a game, entertain and be entertained, care and be cared for, support others and be supported, advocate for rights and celebrate diversity.
 To get involved.
 To be valued.

-Our dynamic, committed team includes people who live and breathe community.
+Our dynamic, committed team of good-natured social justice warriors comprises people who live and breathe community.
+Our staff have overwhelmingly been drawn to Our Community by the opportunity it gives them to use their networks, experiences and skills for good.
 Many have been with the organisation since the start, or have left and come back, or have been around for more than a decade.